takaebato/rack-dev_insight/README.md

 # Rack::DevInsight

-Rack::DevInsight is a rack middleware for recording and analyzing SQL queries and HTTP request / response data.
+Rack::DevInsight is an observability tool for Rack applications, analyzing SQL and HTTP with a Chrome extension as a dashboard. \
-A Chrome extension is needed to display the recorded data in Devtools panel.
 It is intended for <b>development use only</b>.

 ## Features